About Chase County

 Economy & Demographics

-Major employers in the county include the Chase County School District, Chase County government, healthcare facilities, agricultural cooperatives, and retail establishments serving the local population.
-The agriculture sector encompasses not only production agriculture but also supporting industries such as veterinary services, equipment dealers, fertilizer and chemical suppliers, and grain elevators.
-The Imperial area serves as a regional trade center for surrounding rural communities, with banking, healthcare, grocery, and retail services concentrated in the county seat.
+Major employers in Chase County include Chase County School District, Chase County government, healthcare facilities, agricultural cooperatives, and retail establishments serving the local population.
+The agriculture sector includes not only production agriculture but also supporting industries such as veterinary services, equipment dealers, fertilizer and chemical suppliers, and grain elevators.
+The Imperial area is a regional trade center for surrounding rural communities, with banking, healthcare, grocery, and retail services concentrated in Chase County Seat.

 Recent economic development efforts have focused on broadband expansion, downtown revitalization in Imperial, and supporting value-added agricultural enterprises.
 There are no major manufacturing facilities or large corporate operations in Chase County, maintaining its character as a primarily agricultural community.